antonella-schiavoni/entity-recognition-service/README.md

 ## Roadmap

+- [] Implement RegexEntityRecognizer
-- [] Improve preprocessing
+- [] Improve SynonymEntityRecognizer
-- [] Sample data and start a manual tagging process
+- [] Sample data and do manual annotation
 - [] Fine tune spacy ner model using the tagged data